OtaraAlex/myblog/content/about/index.md

 ## What I do

-I'm based in Kenya and I have been shipping code for just over a year.
-I mainly work with Front-end web projects but ocassionally dabble in some Fullstack development.
+I'm based in Kenya, and I've been actively shipping code for a little more than a year.
+My primary focus is on front-end web projects, although from time to time, I also dabble in full-stack development.

 Check out my [portfolio](https://www.alexotara.tech/)

 ## Outside of Tech

-Outside of tech, I'm deeply immersed in the world of `overlanding`, eagerly tracking the adventures of intrepid travelers.
-Simultaneously, my passion for `photography` fuels my relentless quest for innovative ways to capture and convey the world's splendor through my camera lens.
+Besides tech, I'm deeply immersed in the realm of `overlanding`, avidly tracking travellers' adventures.
+Simultaneously, my passion for `photography` fuels my relentless quest to capture and convey the world's splendor through my camera lens.

 These twin passions afford me a rich tapestry of experiences and perspectives, enabling me to traverse the globe both digitally and artistically.

 ## This Site

-Over the years, my blog has undergone a couple of changes.
+Throughout the year, my blog has undergone a couple of changes.
 Initially, I made it with good ol' HTML, tried WordPress and Medium.
 Later, I started to use a couple of templates and making customizations to align with my personal style.

 Currently, this site is built using [Hugo][hugo] static site generator and [Blowfish][blowfish].